 - Valves – The devices that open and closee controlling the supply of water to each zone.

 - Heads – These are the “spigots” of your irrigation system.
-It’s where the water escapes the system and is applied to the specified area.
+This is where water escapes the system and sprays a specified area.

 - Controller – The brains of the system.
 The controller sends the command to each zone’s valve when it is time to open or close.
 Most controllers are capable of programming where you can create a water schedule that begins at a specified time.